SaudTauqeer/eventManager-NodeServer/README.md

 # Event Manager NodeJs Server

-This is the node js server portion of the web app.
+This is the node.js server portion of the web app.
 This server handles the emailSending functionality.

 ## Live Project
 http://eventmanager-web.herokuapp.com